Freder-chen/ReasonGenRM/ReasonGenRM/README.md

 In traditional DPO using RM, the maximum reward score sample is chosen as "Chosen" and the minimum reward score sample as "Reject"[[1](https://github.com/RLHFlow/RLHF-Reward-Modeling/blob/main/README.md)].
 However, this approach needs reevaluation in the context of ReasonGenRM alignment.

-If we only select the "best" $R$ and the "worst" $R$, we encounter issues stemming from the correlation between $R$'s quality and its generation probability by the model.
-As analyzed in [this paper](https://arxiv.org/pdf/2404.04626), the "best" $R$ often has minimal gradients (easy samples), while the "worst" $R$ has large gradients (hard samples).
-This imbalance in data sampling due to loss and reward design adversely affects training quality.
-Therefore, it is crucial to revisit the sampling strategy for Chosen and Reject to ensure balanced and effective training.
+If we focus solely on the "best" $R$ and the "worst" $R$, we encounter issues related to the correlation between $R$'s quality and its generation probability by the model.
+As analyzed in [this paper](https://arxiv.org/pdf/2404.04626), the "best" $R$ typically maintains relatively small gradients (representing easier samples), whereas the "worst" $R$ starts with smaller gradients but gradually transitions to larger ones (representing harder samples).
+This imbalance in gradient dynamics, coupled with biased data sampling influenced by loss and reward design, can negatively impact training quality.
+To address this, it is essential to reconsider the sampling strategy for Chosen and Reject to ensure balanced and effective training.

 > **Note:** A more robust approach, such as leveraging PPO-based methods, could potentially address these issues.
 However, implementing PPO involves significant engineering overhead and is deferred for now.
 Future updates may include PPO integration.